Payment of DCs may be required for residential and non-residential development when:

 - constructing a new building(s);

-- adding to or altering an existing building(s) which increases the floor area (TFA) or number of residential units;
+- adding to or altering an existing building(s) which increases the total floor area (TFA) or number of residential units;

-- altering an existing shell/speculative building or part of the building for a first tenant ‘fit-out’ that is changing the use from that for which DCs were paid at the original permit; and
+- altering an existing shell/speculative building or part of the building for a first tenant “fit-out” that is changing the use from that for which DCs were paid at the original permit; and

-- redeveloping a property resulting in a change of use.
+- redevelopment resulting in a change of use.

-Generally, payment is calculated as of and is payable on the date a building permit is ready to be issued, except for the following:
+Generally, payment is required on the date a building permit is ready to be issued, except for the following: